JakuJ/advent-of-code-2019/README.md

 **Lens**

-The *lens* package is used in the **IntCode** interpreter too get, set and modify the state of the virtual machine.
+The *lens* package is used in the **IntCode** interpreter to get, set and modify the state of the virtual machine.
 The interpreter uses the `State` monad to simplify stateful operations.